 - A state or federal building or office of the state or federal government (except that a concealed handgun permittee may keep a firearm locked in his or her vehicle on the grounds of these buildings);

-- Any place where the carrying of a concealed firearm is prohibited under federal law.2
+- Any place where the carrying of a concealed firearm is prohibited under federal law;2 or

 North Carolina also generally prohibits persons without a concealed handgun permit from carrying any firearms into the following locations:

-Pursuant to a law enacted in 2011, a concealed handgun permittee is authorized to carry a concealed handgun into a state park.5 However, the law allows a local government to adopt an ordinance prohibiting the carrying of a concealed handgun on a municipal and county playground, athletic field, swimming pool, or athletic facility, although a concealed handgun licensee may still secure a handgun within the trunk, glove box, or other enclosed compartment or area of a locked vehicle.6
+Pursuant to a law enacted in 2011, a concealed handgun permittee is authorized to carry a concealed handgun into a state park.6 However, the law allows a local government to adopt an ordinance prohibiting the carrying of a concealed handgun on a municipal and county playground, athletic field, swimming pool, or athletic facility, although a concealed handgun licensee may still secure a handgun within the trunk, glove box, or other enclosed compartment or area of a locked vehicle.7 Cities and counties may also regulate or prohibit possession of firearms in, or on the grounds or in the parking areas of, publicly owned buildings, public parks, or recreation areas.
+A person may, however, store a firearm within a motor vehicle while the vehicle is on these grounds or areas.8

 North Carolina has no statutes prohibiting firearms in the following places, although administrative regulations may apply: